Thursday, December 26, 2019

 Where she finds her in a resentful crouch.

-In the morning, fog runs like sentences
+In the morning, mists run like sentences

-In the yard and illustrates the windows.
+In the yard and illustrate the windows.

 The daughter stands on the front porch and knows,